hww/XiDebugMenu/README.md

 }, 1);
 ```

-## Keyboard Shortcuts

-- E show hide menu
-- ESC close current menu and display previous, or hide menu
-- W,S move previous and next menu item
-- A,D edit menu item
-- R reset value to default

-## Open/Close Menu
+## Open/Close Menu Event

-Possible to add menu items when menu opens, and remove when it closes.
+Possible to add menu items when menu opens, and remove items when it closes.

 ```C#
 new DebugMenu("Edit/Preferences/Extra Preferences", 30)